19hours/sg-statutes/Acts/Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act.md

 Making or possessing equipment for making a false instrument with intent to induce prejudice

-[S 33/2008 wef 01/02/2008]
+*Note: The short description of offences in this Schedule is for ease of reference only.

-Part VII
+Part VII — Offences included as serious offences with

-—

-Offences included as serious offences with effect from 20th February 2008
+effect from 20th February 2008

 Offences

-Description: The short description of offences in this Schedule is for ease of reference only.\*

-\*Note
+Description*

 Terrorism (Suppression of Bombings) Act 2007 (Act 50 of 2007)